Jerome-openclassroom/TurbiditySensor_OpenScience/Nitrates_phosphates_photometry/Pierron_Photometer_README.md

   ✅ Use a simple spreadsheet (Excel, OpenOffice Calc) to fit a linear or polynomial trendline and get the equation.
   ✅ Use a short Python script (NumPy, SciPy, Matplotlib) for flexible fitting and plotting.
-  ✅ Or simply ask a modern LLM (GPT, Grok, Mistral, Copilot) to generate the fitting code or directly interpret your JSON data!
+  ✅ Or simply ask a modern LLM (GPT, Grok, Mistral, Copilot) to generate the fitting code or directly interpret your data!

 **Tip:** Store your calibration results in this JSON or a simple CSV file for reuse and comparison.